 The contents of your local repository will be incorporated into the pipeline.

 If your workspace directory is inside of your playbook repository, it is best to add it to your

 You may be wondering what branches the generator selects when the repository is local and whether it will pick up your uncommitted changes.
 Here’s how a local repository is handled:

 The repository contents on your local machine is used instead of its contents from its remote storage location.

-The local repository is not updated from its remote storage location; Antora assumes the author will manage the repository (explicitly fetch or pull the repository as needed).
+The local repository is not updated from its remote storage location; Antora assumes the author will manage the repository (explicitly calling fetch or pull on the repository as needed).